Armed violence reduction and development

 Armed Violence Reduction and the Sustainable Development Goals (SDGs)

-When a community, or even a whole state, is affected by armed violence it has dire consequences for the society at large.
-It naturally affects the actual security situation but the psychological effects of a perceived threat can be just as devastating by halting subsistence activities and reducing investment and general economic activity, which again falls back on the individual family.
+When a community, or even a whole state, is affected by armed violence, it has dire consequences for the society at large.
+It naturally affects the actual security situation, but the psychological effects of a perceived threat can be just as devastating, halting subsistence activities and reducing investment and general economic activity, which again falls back on families.

-Embodied in Goal 16 of SDGs, one of the root causes of lack of progress in the many of the world’s most fragile states, is the prevalence of armed violence and lack of justice and rule of law.
-Goal 16 “promotes peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels”.
+Embodied in Goal 16 of SDGs, one of the root causes of lack of progress in the many of the world’s most fragile states, is the prevalence of armed violence and the lack of justice and rule of law.
+Goal 16 aims to “promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels”.

-Danish Demining Group (DDG) advocates for the need to acknowledge that prevention and reduction of armed violence, as part of improving overall safety and security, is paramount, if a community is to facilitate and encourage human development for the benefit of its people.
+The Danish Demining Group (DDG) advocates for the need to acknowledge that prevention and reduction of armed violence, as part of improving overall safety and security, is paramount if a community is to facilitate and encourage human development for the benefit of its people.

 DDG regularly participates and presents on bespoke interventions that can help governments implement their commitments under the Geneva Declaration in Annual Review regional meetings, including those in North Africa, Geneva and East Africa in 2015.